ciobiano/Eterna-care/README.md

 ## Introduction

-Eterna Care Medical Institute is a Blood Bank web application designed to manage and schedule appointments for blood donors .
-This application helps streamline the process of booking appointments at various laboratories and provides an efficient interface for both donors and administrators.
+Eterna Care Medical Institute is a Blood Bank web application designed to manage blood inventory with integration of a schedule appointment system for blood donors .
+This application helps ease the struggle in proper inventory management.

 ## Features